azat-co/practicalnode/chapter6/chapter6.md

 .PHONY: test db start
 ```

-As another option, we can create a Bash file `start.sh`:
+As another option, we can create a bash file `start.sh`:

 ```
 TWITTER_CONSUMER_KEY=ABCABC \